agubelu/blog/entries/2024-07-28_so-what-exactly-are-unicode-and-utf8.md

 </center>

-Note how the first 3 characters (`Hi `) take one byte each, while the waving emoji takes 4 bytes.
+Note how the first 3 characters (`Hi␣`) take one byte each, while the waving emoji takes 4 bytes.
 That's UTF-8's variable-length encoding in action.

 And that's all for today!
 I hope that, if anything, this made you aware of the huge standardization and coordination effort it takes so that we can display the 💩 emoji in all its glory, regardless of device and language.